Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Introduction

 The paper is organized as follows.
-Section \ref{sec: reg model} introduces the statistical representation of cortical surface task fMRI and formulates the proposed mixed effects model.
+Section \ref{sec: reg model} introduces the statistical representation of cortical surface images and formulates the proposed mixed effects model.
 Section \ref{section: estimation} delineates the estimation pipeline.
 Section \ref{sec: HCP data} studies the HCP data with the proposed methods and compares findings with existing clinical studies.
 Some concluding remarks are then provided.
-In the appendix, we set out some simulations studies which provide further justification for the methodology proposed.
+In the Appendix, we set out some simulations studies which provide further justification for the methodology proposed and comparisons of the proposed approach to existing methods including REML.
+Additional technical details are provided in the Supplementary Material.